gvelim/advent2023/src/bin/day14/README.md

 ## Approach
 ### Part 1
-We hold the info in a single dimensional array therefore we can do all work with a single index value
+We hold the input data into a single dimensional array therefore we'll do all the work using solely indexes
 ```
 Input Form         Single Dimension Array Form